 If your body isn't prepared to go into labor, you can try as much as your heart desires, but you will only frustrate yourself.

-However, if you are over 40 weeks, several things can be done that might make you have contractions and start your labor, but they'll only work if your body is ready.
+However, if you are over 40 weeks, several things can be done that might make you have contractions and begin labor, but they'll only work if your body is ready.
 If your body isn't prepared to go into labor, you can try as much as your heart desires, but you will only frustrate yourself.

 Use caution when trying any of these natural methods to begin your labor, particularly herbs and nipple stimulation.
 The uterus can become hyperstimulated, meaning that it'll get too little rest between contractions.
 This can cause the baby to receive less oxygen, resulting in fetal heart rate slowing.